 Philippe Augustus landed in Acre in an attempt to remove Guy of Lusignan as the King of Jerusalem, and replace him with Conrad of Montferrat.

 King Richard I met Guy of Lusignan (King of Jerusalem), Geoffrey (Richard's brother), Bohemund (Prince of Antioch), Raymond (Count of Tripoli), Humphrey of Toron and other knights to discuss the attempt by Philippe II of France to replace Guy of Lusignan with Conrad of Montferrat as the King of Jerusalem.

 On his return from imprisonment, Richard declares war on Philippe Augustus and defeats him at Fretevel.
 All the French archives were destroyed in the battle which were being transported in a wagon behind the army.

-At le Goulet on the River Seine Philippe II signed a peace treaty with John providing two years of peace.
+At le Goulet on the River Seine, Philippe II of France signed a peace treaty with King John providing two years of peace.
 The agreement recognised John as overlord of most of the English owned lands in France, but John had to give Philippe the lands of Norman Vexin and Evreux and a large sum of money.